 InVision is much more than a tool for providing feedback.
 However, one of its main features is the ability to upload screenshots and provide feedback.

-You can upload multiple screenshots, share links with clients, provide and receive feedback to streamline your communication.
+You can upload multiple screenshots, share links with clients, and provide and receive feedback to streamline your communication.

 You can upload documents in many formats including .jpg, .png, .gif and .pdfs